imoralescs/imoralescs.github.io/README.md

 gatsby develop
 ```

+* Exploring Gatsby Site Project directory

+`public` - this directory hold all static assets files
+`src` - this directory hold the main implemantation of the site.

 * In my docker project, npm install on main directory

 * `src/` - is the directory for react webpage main code